• Skip to primary navigation

 • 2 teaspoon vegetable oil or any neutral tasting oil

-• ½ yellow onion julienned
+• Β½ small onion julienned

-• 1 stalk green onions finely chopped
+• 1 green onion finely chopped

-• 1 cup carrot peeled and thinly sliced (optional)
+• 1 cup carrot peeled and thinly sliced

 Optional:

-• ½ teaspoon sesame seeds toasted
+• Β½ teaspoon sesame seeds toasted

-• 1 cup cabbage chopped
+• 1 cup green cabbage chopped

 Jeyuk bokkeum sauce:

-• 2.5 tablespoon regular soy sauce not light or dark soy sauce
+• 2.5 tablespoon regular soy sauce

-• 2 tablespoon garlic minced
+• 4 cloves garlic minced

 • 2 tablespoon brown sugar